Verulamium: Post-Roman times

 St Albans Abbey and the associated Anglo-Saxon settlement were founded on a hill outside the Roman city.
 The site of the abbey may have been a location where there was reason to believe that St Alban was executed or buried.
 More certainly, the abbey is near the site of a Roman cemetery, which, as was normal in Roman times, was outside the city walls.
 It is unknown whether there are Roman remains under the medieval abbey.
 An archaeological excavation in 1978, directed by Martin Biddle, failed to find Roman remains on the site of the medieval chapter house.

-David Nash Ford identifies the community as the Cair Mincip ("Fort Municipium") listed by Nennius among the 28 cities of Britain in his History of the Britains.
+David Nash Ford identifies the community as the Cair Mincip ("Fort Municipium") listed by Nennius among the 28 cities of Britain in his History of the Britons.
 As late as the eighth century the Saxon inhabitants of St Albans nearby were aware of their ancient neighbour, which they knew alternatively as Verulamacæstir or, under what H. R. Loyn terms "their own hybrid", Vaeclingscæstir, "the fortress of the followers of Wæcla".

 Loss and recovery

 The city was quarried for building material for the construction of medieval St Albans; indeed, much of the Norman abbey was constructed from the remains of the Roman city, with Roman brick and stone visible.
 The modern city takes its name from Alban, either a citizen of Verulamium or a Roman soldier, who was condemned to death in the 3rd century for sheltering Amphibalus, a Christian.
 Alban was converted by him to Christianity, and by virtue of his death, Alban became the first British Christian martyr.

 Since much of the modern city and its environs are built over Roman remains, it is still common to unearth Roman artefacts several miles away.
 A complete tile kiln was found in Park Street some 6 mi from Verulamium in the 1970s, and there is a Roman mausoleum near Rothamsted Park 5 mi away.

-Within the walls of ancient Verulamium, the Elizabethan philosopher, essayist and statesman Sir Francis Bacon built a "refined small house" that was thoroughly described by the 17th century diarist John Aubrey.
-No trace of it is left, but Aubrey noted, "At Verulam is to be seen, in some few places, some remains of the wall of this Citie".
+Within the walls of ancient Verulamium, the Elizabethan philosopher, essayist and statesman Sir Francis Bacon built a "refined small house" called Verulam House that was thoroughly described by the 17th century diarist John Aubrey.
+No trace of it is left, but Aubrey noted, "At Verulam is to be seen, in some few places, some remains of the wall of this [Roman] Citie".

 Moreover, when Bacon was ennobled in 1618, he took the title Baron Verulam after Verulamium.
 The barony became extinct after he died without heirs in 1626.

 This title was revived in 1790 for James Grimston, a Hertfordshire politician.
 He was later made Earl of Verulam, a title still held by his descendants.